joknarf/shellme/README.md

 `shellme` just spawn an interactive shell using `expect` and is expecting shell prompt, then it type first command and press enter (execution) then wait to get next prompt...

-(no commands with interactive response can be used, shellme only launch commands on prompt, use directly `expect` if you need)
+(no commands with interactive response can be used, shellme only launch commands on prompt, use directly `expect` if you need interactivity)

 ```
 # shellme "echo This is a demo" "ls -l"